What happens after Nora leaves home: Henrik Ibsen's A Doll's House (1879)

-What Happens After Nora Leaves Home?(1923)
+What Happens After Nora Leaves Home?
+(1923)

-In the speech, Lu Xun reexamines Nora's prospect and addresses the importance of economic freedom.
+In the speech, Lu Xun reexamines Nora's prospect and addresses the importance of material needs, the necessity of their satisfaction as a precondition of genuine individual freedom and the social changes needed to satisfy them.
 At first, Lu Xun gives a summary of A Doll's House and describes it as 'social drama' that depicts the ugliness of social reality.
 Next, Lu Xun calls to rethink the ending of A Doll's House: 'What happens after Nora walks out?'.
-He suggests two possible outcomes: 'Logically, however, Nora really has only two options: to fall into degradation(prostitution) or to return home'.
-In his reasoning, Nora is compared to a 'caged bird' who no longer knows how to fly or what danger lies outside.
-Similar to someone who wakes up from a dream and realizes 'there is no way out', Lu Xun believes Nora will inevitably fall into tragic outlooks.
+He suggests two possible outcomes: 'Logically, however, Nora really has only two options: to fall into degradation (prostitution) or to return home'.
+In his reasoning, Nora is compared to a 'caged bird' who no longer knows how to fly and cannot deal with the dangers that lie outside.

 After envisioning the destined failure of Nora's future, Lu Xun continues to evaluate the psychological effectiveness of living in ignorance.
 At first, he affirms that it is reassuring to live in ignorance and sometimes it is essential to do so, noting that 'People who dream are fortunate.
 If there isn't a way out, it is important not to wake them'.
 To Lu Xun, to make people aware of a desperate reality only means more suffering for themselves, as there is nothing for them to do other than 'to witness their own rotting corpses'.
 However, he also admits that a dreamer awakened can no longer return to his dream calmly.
 As Nora becomes aware of her husband's manipulation, her awakening is inevitable and so is her departure.